 Before contacting a prospective teacher, ask yourself the following questions:

 Am I being realistic?

 What are my strengths?

 How much do I want this?

-If I pursue an acting career, am I willing to watch my friends excel quickly in their chosen career fields, while it could take me decades to succeed, without any guarantee.
+Am I prepared to watch my friends excel quickly in their chosen career fields, while success (without any guarantees) could take me decades?